2023 Solar Incentives Guide for Hyrum, UT - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-Solar incentives are designed to encourage homeowners to make the switch to renewable energy by offering financial incentives meant to lower the burden of solar panel installation and use.
-You may qualify for different kinds of incentives, such as discounts, cash back or monthly utility bill credits, depending on your situation.
-Some incentives come from your specific utility company, county or municipality, some from the state of Utah and others from the federal government.
+Solar incentives are designed to encourage people to switch to renewable energy by offering financial incentives that lower the burden of solar panel installation and use.
+You might be eligible for several types of incentives, including cash back, discounts or monthly utility bill credits, depending on your situation.
+Some incentives come from your specific utility company, county or municipality, some from the Utah government and others from the federal government.
 You might qualify for any of the following types of solar incentives:

-- Rebates: A solar rebate is a partial refund given after you've purchased your solar panels.
-These may be offered by your local utility company, your county or your state.
-The cash back that you get from the rebates is normally applied before tax credits are calculated.
+- Rebates: A solar rebate is a partial refund after the purchase of your solar panels.
+Rebates might be offered by your local utility company, your state or your county.
+The discount that rebates offer is normally applied to the price of solar panels before tax credits are calculated.

 Federal Solar Incentives

-Federal solar incentives are likely to be the first thing that you think of when you think about solar incentives.
-The Federal Solar Investment Tax Credit, or ITC, is likely the most well-known federal solar incentive.
-The ITC provides you with a tax credit for a predetermined percentage of your solar system's cost.
+When people think of solar incentives, federal incentives may be the first thing that comes to mind.
+The Federal Solar Investment Tax Credit, or ITC, is probably the most commonly known federal solar incentive.
+The ITC offers a tax credit for a specific percentage of your solar system's cost.

-The ITC is applied to the total cost of solar panel installation, including the panels themselves as well as labor, equipment and accessories.
-This credit can be claimed for panels installed after January 1, 2006 on a primary or secondary residence located in the United States that you own.
-The tax credit ranges from 26-30% of total costs depending on when your project was completed.
+The ITC can be applied to the total cost of solar system installation, including the panels themselves as well as labor, accessories and equipment.
+You can claim this credit for panels installed after January 1, 2006 on a primary or secondary residence that you own, as long as it is located in the United States.
+From its original value of 30% of the total cost, the credit has fluctuated slightly between 26-30%, and you may qualify for varying percentages depending on when your project was completed.
 There is no maximum amount you can claim.

 State & Local Solar Incentives